THE UNIVERSITY OF THE THIRD AGE

 We will look at a variety of French texts relevant to our studies which will include audio text by native speakers and will also include some grammar and vocabulary as necessary.

 Some knowledge of French will be required but this is not primarily a French conversation group.
 The aim is to further an interest in the country and culture whilst improving our spoken French.

-Venue:Fortnightly on Mondays at the leader’s home starting on the 19th September 2016.
+Venue:Fortnightly on Mondays at the leader’s home starting in October 2018.